a man in a spotlight making his presentation for partnership

 4. Plan how long you will take

-You will probably have been given a guide as to how long your presentation needs to be.
+You will probably have been given a guide for how long your presentation needs to be.
 This is normally between 10 and 20 minutes.
 When you do your presentation on the day, your nerves may make you talk faster so that you get through it quicker, so bear this in mind.
 When you video yourself doing it before the day, time how long it takes.
 If it’s too long, what can you chop out?
 Make sure you haven’t left anything out with our Partner Panel Checklist!
 Download it for free here.
+(Our Checklist is just one of the many things in our Progress To Partner membership site which will help you make partner)

 5. Visit the room where you will do the presentation

 Do visit the place where you will present before you actually present.
-Can you take the opportunity to actually practice in the room?
-Will there be lots of people in the room, and where will they sit?
-Now think about lines of sight and where you need to stand so you can be easily seen and heard.
+Can you take the opportunity actually to practice in the room?
+Will many people be in the room, and where will they sit?
+Now think about lines of sight and where you must stand to be easily seen and heard.

 6. Anticipate questions